Álex Palou: GP3 Series

-At the Autodromo Nazionale di Monza from Italy, Palou had another difficult weekend because of the lack of top speed.
+At the Autodromo Nazionale di Monza in Italy, Palou had another difficult weekend because of the lack of top speed.
 Using the same engine he raced in Belgium, he managed to finish seventh in the first race and subsequently started the second one from the front row.
 He made "The Great Mistake" (as he wrote in his column) when during the warm-up lap he spun at the main straight and nearly hit the wall.
 Although his car was not damaged, he fell back to tenth.

-At the Sochi Autodrom from Russia, Palou received a new engine that solved the top speed problems he suffered in Belgium and Italy.
-Because of Carlos Sainz crash during Russian Grand Prix Free Practice 3, the first race of the weekend was moved to Sunday.
+At the Sochi Autodrom in Russia, Palou received a new engine that solved the top speed problems he suffered in Belgium and Italy.
+Because of Carlos Sainz's crash during Russian Grand Prix Free Practice 3, the first race of the weekend was moved to Sunday.
 Palou qualified just a tenth away from Pole Position and scored a provisional season-high in the first race when he crossed the line in fourth place.
-He immediately scored a provisional season high when he crossed the line in fourth place.
 He was ninth in the second one.

-At the Bahrain International Circuit of Bahrain, Palou suffered yet again more reliability issues.
+At the Bahrain International Circuit, Palou suffered yet again more reliability issues.
 He started from fourth, but during the warm-up lap a gas sensor failed and the car kept on accelerating when the driver lifted the throttle.
-He decided to enter the Pit-Lane and retire.
+He decided to enter the pit lane and retire.
 Because of this, he started the second race from last place.
 He gained 14 positions, but ended up tenth and outside from the points.

-At the Yas Marina Circuit from Abu Dhabi, Palou won his race in GP3 and became the first Spanish driver to ever get a victory in the series.
-After being eighth in the first race, he held Pole Position for the second one.
+At the Yas Marina Circuit in Abu Dhabi, Palou won his race in GP3 and became the first Spanish driver to ever get a victory in the series.
+After being eighth in the first race, he held pole position for the second one.
 Worried about tyre wear, he targeted for a podium finish.
 He held the lead at the start and slowly started to pull away from the field.
 He crossed the line with a 4.4-second margin to Carlin's Antonio Fuoco.

-2016

 Palou continued to race for Campos Racing in his second season in GP3.
 He scored second place at the Silverstone sprint race and fifth place at the Yas Marina sprint race.
 He ranked 15th in the overall standings.

 World Series Formula V8 3.5

-2017

 Palou also raced with Teo Martín Motorsport in three rounds of the 2017 World Series Formula V8 3.5 championship, where he won three poles and a race.
 This partial season earned him 10th in the championship.
-Palou finished 2017 with Campos Racing in two Formula 2 rounds, where he scored 5 points.
-Palou led the majority of the Jerez sprint race from the reverse grid pole, but ultimately, he could not hang on to the lead with his heavily worn tires and finished 8th.
-These two rounds finished Palou 21st in the championship.
+Palou finished 2017 with Campos Racing in two Formula 2 rounds, where he scored five points.
+Palou led the majority of the Jerez sprint race from the reverse grid pole, but ultimately, he could not hang on to the lead with his heavily worn tires and finished eighth.
+These two rounds finished him 21st in the championship.